AlexKhymenko/ngx-permissions/README.md

 ### Single redirection rule

-In case you want to redirect to some specific state when user is not authorized pass to `redirectTo` path of that route.
+In case you want to redirect to a specific state when the user is not authorized, set `redirectTo` path to that route.

 ```typescript